Usage

 What a task looks like

-A task is a single directory containing programs, task data, and most importantly a config
+A task is a single directory containing programs, task data, and most importantly a config file

 which holds all the metadata for the task (scoring, limits, how to run programs, etc.).

-Programs have their roles (generator, solution, judge, …) specified in the config
+Programs have their roles (generator, solution, judge, …) specified in the config.

-However, it is customary to also give them self-descriptive names such as gen.py
+However, it is customary to also give them self-descriptive names such as gen.py or solve_slow.cpp.

-) are contained in the top-level folder
+Additionally, static inputs (*.in) and outputs (*.out) are contained in the top-level folder

-, as specified in the config
+or in static_subdir, as specified in the config.

 Testing tasks